-Azure enables a user to launch Virtual Machines (VMs) which are Microsoft’s version of EC2.
+Azure enables a user to launch Virtual Machines (VMs), which are Microsoft’s version of EC2.
 Then we have Azure Functions which is a serverless platform.
-Although AWS and Azure are neck to neck in terms of the services they provide, Azure instances tend to increase the cost with its size.
-Azure provides Low Priority VMs but unlike AWS Spot instances the price is fixed and the availability is usually low.
+Although AWS and Azure are necks to neck in terms of the services they provide, Azure instances tend to increase the cost with their size.
+Azure provides Low Priority VMs, but unlike AWS Spot instances, the price is fixed, and the availability is usually low.

 Azure provides three types of storage:

 - Cold Storage: Where the data is not accessed that frequently.
-Here the storage cost is low and access cost is high.
+Here the storage cost is low, and the access cost is high.